TNO-MST/.github/SUPPORT.md

 ## Definitions

-**TNO**: The _Nederlandse Organisatie voor toegepast-natuurwetenschappelijk Onderzoek TNO_.
+**TNO**: _Nederlandse Organisatie voor toegepast-natuurwetenschappelijk Onderzoek TNO_.

-**The Software**: Any material, which includes computer software and may include associated media, materials and documentation in the TNO-MST GitHub organization.
+**The Software**: Any material, which includes computer software and may include associated media, materials and documentation, in the TNO-MST GitHub organization.

 ## No Warranty